From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Results

 To further explain the difference between SVI-based and 3D-based visibility detections, Figure \ref{fig:combined_boxplot} illustrates how the visibility detection outcomes relate to the visible semantic elements of vegetation, sky, and construction in the foreground.
 SVI locations are reclassified into `Both Invisible', `Both Visible', `3D Only', and `SVI Only'.
 Grouped with the classification, box-plots on the right side illustrate the distribution difference of semantic elements of vegetation, sky and construction, across different landmarks.
 As a showcase, on the left side, the spatial distribution of the classifications is mapped for the Eiffel Tower.

 Both methods consistently demonstrate that areas where landmarks are visible tend to be open spaces.
 These areas are characterised by a significantly higher visible sky ratio and lower construction and vegetation ratios.
 In contrast, regions where landmarks are not visible typically present a more confined and crowded visual scene, with comparatively higher visible construction ratios.
 This overall trend reflects a general urban visual pattern that transcends the differences in the detection methods.
 Compared to locations detected visible only by the 3D method, those only identified as visible via SVI generally exhibit less vegetation obstruction.
 This discrepancy is particularly pronounced in observations toward landmarks such as the Eiffel Tower, Tokyo Tower, and The Shard.
 This finding suggests that the SVI-based method more effectively considers tree obstructions, a factor not as well captured by the conventional 3D approach.
 At the same time, the construction ratios at SVI-detected locations do not show a lower trend compared to those from the 3D method.
 This justifies that the SVI approach is not biased toward low-density building areas; it can handle complex and crowded urban environments with notable built obstructions.

-Beyond the quantitative difference above, 3D simulations classify a location as visible if it has a line of sight to even a small fragment of a landmark, which may not be recognisable as such in the SVI-based method.
-This potential overestimation in 3D simulations highlights the advantage of our SVI-based method in detecting only recognisable landmarks.